davidrbourke/DVA-C02/ELB & ASG.md

 A Layer 4 load balancer, for TCP and UDP, handles millions of requests per second, ultra-low latency.

 - NLB has one static IP per AZ, and elastic IPs can be assigned to each AZ.
 Useful for allow listing - e.g., a company wants to access your website hosted on an EC2 but they need to have the IP of it to allow-list it in their firewall.
-An ALB generates a fixed hostname, not an IP address.
+- An ALB generates a fixed hostname.
+ALB does also generate a public IP but it is **dynamic** and not static, it can change for example if the ALB is restarted due to AWS maintenance.

 ### When to use an NLB?